igari/Selenium-Bootstrap/README.md

 - Unnecessary to write `fs.writeFile' or `fs.writeFileSync` by yourself to save screenshot image..

-## Services for Remote Testing and Multi Devices Testing
+## Let's use with Cloud Services for Remote or Multi Devices Testing

 In the same way as native Webdriver, if you specify the service unique capability, then you can use these services.